JuliaHolomorphic/ComplexPhasePortrait.jl/README.md

 ## Examples

-There is so far one exported function, `portrait`, and here we will try to detail its use.
+There is so far one exported function, `portrait`, and here I will try to detail its use.
 First we need function data over a grid.
 ```julia
 using ComplexPhasePortrait